Top Fragrant Houseplants

 Test Garden Tip: A lot of common pests love angel's trumpet; be on the watch for aphids, mealybugs, spider mites, and whiteflies.

 A tropical tree famous for its beautiful flowers and stunning fragrance, plumeria flowers are often used to make Hawaiian leis.
-They appear in wide range of shades, including reds and pinks, yellows and oranges, whites, and mixtures.
+These best-smelling flowers appear in a wide range of shades, including reds and pinks, yellows and oranges, whites, and mixtures.

 Name: Plumeria selections